-Did you know that there are vegan wines?
-Along with the exceptional food, Hiltl Akademie poured three different wines for us that evening, and I learned a new fact about how it is produced.
-I had assumed that all wines were vegetarian, but had never really considered whether or not they were vegan.
-Katja informed me that when winemakers want to remove any of the remaining particles — to give the wine a clear and filtered appearance — gelatin or eggs can be used for this purpose.
-When you dine at Hiltl, you will be able to choose from a selection of vegan wines that use other methods for this process — an option not always available at every restaurant.
+Vegan wines – Along with the exceptional food, Hiltl Akademie poured three different wines for us that evening.
+And, I learned a new fact about how it is produced.
+I had assumed all wines were vegetarian, but had never really considered whether or not they were vegan.
+Katja informed me that when winemakers want to remove any of the remaining particles, to give the wine a clear and filtered appearance, they often use gelatin or eggs for this purpose.
+When you dine at Hiltl, you can choose from a selection of vegan wines that use non animal-based methods for this process.

-For an incredible fine dining experience, hosted by a Swiss institution with over 100 years of experience cooking vegetarian cuisine, I highly recommend attending a future edition of La Grande Bouffe at Hiltl Akademie — the second of which will be held this fall.
+For an incredible fine dining experience, hosted by a Swiss institution with over 100 years of experience cooking vegetarian cuisine, I highly recommend the Hiltl Akademie.
 In the meantime, Hiltl also has a range of vegetarian and vegan cooking classes and other events throughout the year — you can find the list of upcoming events available online via their Webshop.

-Please note: I attended La Grande Bouffe as a guest of Hiltl Akademie in order to provide an honest review, and the thoughts and opinions expressed in this article are purely my own.
+Please note: I attended La Grande Bouffe as a guest of Hiltl Akademie in order to provide an honest review.
+As a result, the thoughts and opinions expressed in this article are purely my own.